-AUTHORITY: Норкіля v.
-AKINS , 637 А.2ND 424 (DC 1993).
-APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.4
+AUTHORITY: HOPKINS V. AKINS, 637 A.2ND 424 (DC 1993).

 - The Personal Representative should be aware that if the Personal Representative has to engage an attorney, the attorney represents the Personal Representative and not the estate.
 Under District of Columbia case law, the attorney has an attorney-client relationship with the fiduciary, and not with the beneficiaries. - The Personal Representative should avoid giving legal advice to beneficiaries and interested persons.